Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 When I add a bias source, I may also increase the minimum number of votes required if I find that its blocklist is too close to (or mainly just imports all of) tier-0 or the blocklist of a bias source's blocklist.
 That's the reason why the threshold is 11 instead of 10.

+All entries use the root domains when applicable, or are as close to the root domain as possible without triggering false-positives.

 ### Overrides

 There were some block-overrides for instances with fewer than 11 votes.
 Here's how I went about overriding: